LeoLaneseEque2/Angular-Signals-Workshop/SLIDE_1.md

 > Workshop Title: Evolving Angular: Imperative → Reactive → Signals.
 The New Angular Mindset

 ## Why This Matters:
-🔸 Signals in Templates: Less Boilerplate
+🔸 Signals in Templates: Less Boilerplate<br>
 🔸 Performance boost:
 🔸 Smarter Change Detection: Updating Only What's Needed 🔸 Signal can work with ZoneJS (zoneless)